Manhunt (1976 film)

+While Manhunt received unfavorable critical reviews and was a box-office bomb in its native Japan—only earning ¥240 million in rentals against a reported ¥500 million budget—the film later became the first foreign film released in China following the Cultural Revolution, selling an estimated 300–800 million tickets there.
+It was also a commercial success in the Soviet Union, where it sold 33.7 million tickets.
+It is the highest-grossing Japanese film of all time based on box office ticket sales.
+A Chinese remake, directed by John Woo, was released in 2017.

 Plot

 Morioka, a prosecutor in Tokyo, is accused of theft by a woman and again by a man.
 The stolen items are found at his house, much to his bewilderment, and he flees out the bathroom window.
-Morioka's superior revokes his position as prosecutor and calls out a manhunt on him, assigning detective Yamura (from the Tokyo Metropolitan Police Department) to the case.
+Morioka's superior revokes his position as a prosecutor and calls out a manhunt on him, assigning detective Yamura (from the Tokyo Metropolitan Police Department) to the case.

 Morioka tracks one of his accusers to Makami Village in the Noto Peninsula in Ishikawa Prefecture but finds her dead.
-Among her items he finds a wedding photo of her and the other accuser.
-After Morioka has left, the police later arrive and find the body, tracking her husband Yokomichi Keiji back to a town called Kounogi in Hokkaido, where they set up an ambush.
-Morioka soon arrives but manages to escape the chasing police.
+He finds a wedding photo of her and the other accuser among her items.
+After Morioka has left, the police find the body, tracking her husband Yokomichi Keiji back to a town called Kounogi in Hokkaido, where they set up an ambush.
+Morioka soon arrives but manages to escape the police chase.

 While moving through the woods, Morioka notices and disarms a tripwire hooked to a shotgun then uses it to scare off a bear attacking a woman who is stuck up a tree.
 The bear chases Morioka off a cliff and into a river.
 The woman, Mayumi, rescues him and nurses him back to health at her family home.
 Morioka states that his name is Maeda but Mayumi's father Tonami Yohinori, who wants to run for governor, recognizes him as Morioka and offers to help.

 Tonami's assistant Nakayama calls the police in an attempt to help Tonami's political ambitions and Morioka flees the house.
 Mayumi follows him on horseback and helps him escape, confessing what she has done to Yamura when the police arrive at her house.
 Yamura follows her to a seaside shanty where Morioka is hiding and forces them back toward her house at gunpoint.
 While walking they are attacked by a bear and Yamura is clawed.
 Morioka helps the injured Yamura back to the hideout and cauterizes the wound with a burning branch.
 Yamura asserts that he will still arrest Morioka despite this but Morioka easily overpowers the weakened Yamura and escapes with Mayumi to a cave hideout.
 Mayumi's father finds them there and offers his private plane to Morioka so that he can hurry to Tokyo to find Yokomichi.
 Tonami then withdraws from the race for governor and sends Mayumi to Tokyo under the guise of concluding a business deal for him.